-Debate/Issue within malaria community Implication for the Global Fund Global Fund is leading provider of funding , for a disease with substantial unmet needs and , ambitious partner goals Expectation that the Global Fund will continue its substantial contributions to malaria funding, and potentially grow this in line with Large number of ITNs distributed in recent years will need to be replaced as their expiry date nears .
-WHO anticipated to issue guidance to Test/Treat/Track cases - aim to record and report every case. partner plansA large part of malaria funding is "mortgaged"and will need to be dedicated to thereplacement of existing nets.Increased demand for funding for provision ofRDTs and building and maintenance ofsurveillance systems, leading to more effectiveuse of ACTs through a focus on confirmed Scale-up of rapid diagnostic tests to meet targets means fewer patients will receive a diagnosis for malaria, but there will be additional incremental costs for diagnostics. malaria cases.
+Debate/Issue within malaria community Implication for the Global Fund Global Fund is leading provider of funding , for a disease with substantial unmet needs and , ambitious partner goals Expectation that the Global Fund will continue its substantial contributions to malaria funding, and potentially grow this in line with partner plans Large number of ITNs distributed in recent years will need to be replaced as their expiry date nears .
+A large part of malaria funding is "mortgaged" and will need to be dedicated to the replacement of existing nets.
+WHO anticipated to issue guidance to Test/Treat/Track cases - aim to record and report every case.
+Increased demand for funding for provision of RDTs and building and maintenance of surveillance systems, leading to more effective use of ACTs through a focus on confirmed malaria cases.
+Scale-up of rapid diagnostic tests to meet targets means fewer patients will receive a diagnosis for malaria, but there will be additional incremental costs for diagnostics.
 A fundamental implication of RDT use is the unmet provision of treatment for non-malarial fevers once diagnosed.
 This creates the opportunity for synergistic provision of non- malarial treatments The roles of public , NGO and private sectors in expanding access to prevention, diagnostics and treatment.
 Analyzing which combination of channels is most suitable for each country, depending partly on the current mix of service delivery channels.
 Increased focus on community sector participation in malaria care to reach marginalized populations and to ensure effective distribution and replacement of LLINs Increased demand for funding for community- based projects Potential for drug (especially artemisinin and partner medicines) and insecticide resistance to threaten gains made thus far in malaria prevention and treatment Expected demands for new interventions for treatment and vector control.
 Will be asked to co-finance implementation of containment strategies (consistent with the GPARC and GPIRM) in order to ensure value for money